andreaseracleous99/jsonlite/README.md

 ---
 ## Features
-- Create and manage JSON files
+- Create and manage JSON files.
-- Serialize and deserialize objects to/from JSON
+- Serialize and deserialize objects to/from JSON.
-- Support for performing CRUD-like operations (e.g., reading, saving, and querying data) on JSON data inside JSON files
+- Support for performing CRUD-like operations (e.g., reading, saving, and querying data) on JSON data inside JSON files.
-- Reflective operations for working with Java objects and their fields
+- Reflective operations for working with Java objects and their fields.

 ---